Glossary

 Student Support Regulations

-The legislation upon which the assessment and awarding of student grants is based.
+The legislation upon which the assessment and awarding of student grants for those studying full-time courses is based.
 The Student Support Regulations are updated annually by DFHERIS.

 Student Universal Support Ireland (SUSI)